-[Regulation 26F inserted in Gazette 7 Apr 2000 p.
-1822; amended in Gazette 12 Apr 2001 p.
+[Regulation 26F inserted: Gazette 7 Apr 2000 p.
+1822; amended: Gazette 12 Apr 2001 p.
 2099.]

 26G.
 Other samples may be taken for analysis

 A prison officer may take for the purpose of analysis, a sample of any drug, alcohol, glue containing toluene, or other intoxicating substances found in the possession of a prisoner and not lawfully issued to him.